Number Representations & States

 =(023)×2(1 - 7)=0×2-7=0

 Just as binary integers can be incremented to the next binary integer, adding one to a floating-point number's binary representation produces the next floating point number, which is not necessarily the number plus one.
 As a floating point number gets larger, it "floats" to the next interval, and as it gets smaller, it "floats" to the previous interval.

-Intervals closer to zero are "more dense", in the sense that the mantissa can provide a more precise number along that interval.
+Intervals closer to zero are "more dense", in the sense that the mantissa can provide a more precise fraction of that interval.
 Intervals farther from zero are "more sparse", where it becomes increasingly likely that the mantissa will not provide enough resolution to precisely represent a particular number.

 Floating point formats